 When you first call, we will schedule your appointment at a convenient time with one of our caring doctors.
-Upon arriving to our hospital, you will be immediately escorted to a large exam room with a private exit and comfortable space for your pet.
-A technician will enter the room and discuss the cremation and urn options, and to complete all necessary paperwork.
+Upon arriving at our hospital, you will be immediately escorted to a large exam room with a private exit and comfortable space for your pet.
+A technician will enter the room and discuss the cremation and urn options, and complete all necessary paperwork.

-After all paperwork has been concluded, the doctor will answer any questions you may have about the procedure.
+After paperwork has been concluded, the doctor will answer any questions you may have about the procedure.
 You are welcome to stay for the procedure or you may leave.
 We understand this is an emotional time and your decision to stay or leave is a personal one.

 If you choose to stay, we will temporarily remove your pet from the room for a final examination and to place an IV catheter for your pet’s comfort.
 After this is completed, we will return him/her to you for a moment alone.
 When you are ready, the doctor will carefully administer a series of two injections to sedate and allow your pet to pass peacefully and quickly.

 If you choose cremation services, we will call you when your pet’s remains have been returned to us, and you can pick them up when you are ready.

 We know pets are members of our family and the grief process can be a trying one.
 Please let us know how we can be of assistance.

 “A pet is not our whole life but can make our life whole.”

 2nd and 4th Tuesdays every month, 7:00 PM-8:30 PM

 Address: Villa Angela Care Center, 5700 Karl Road, Columbus, OH 43229

 Dorothy has been facilitating pet loss support groups twice monthly for over ten years.